ianthehenry/judge/README.md

 ## next

-- You can now exclude files or tests with `--not`
+- You can now exclude files or specific tests with `--not`
-- Importing a file is no longer sufficient for tests to run
+- Importing a file is no longer sufficient to run tests in it

 ## v2.5.0 2023-05-18